Philippine Airlines files for bankruptcy

 Its main shareholder injected more than $130 million in emergency liquidity and a non-strategic asset was sold for more than $70 million.

-Santa Maria said PAL now operates 21 percent of pre-pandemic flights to 70 percent of its usual destinations.
+Santa Maria said PAL now operates 21 per cent of pre-pandemic flights to 70 per cent of its usual destinations. — AFP

 -